raj-sirohi/react-project/Notes/React.md

   - dipatch: dispatch is an function used to dispatch action to the reducers.when we dispatch an action, its dispatched to all reducers, and which ever reducer has action type matching the action, is executed and it return updated state store.dispatch(createUserActionCreator(payload))
   - reducer : maintains the state for redux, when an action is dispatched it returns the updated state.When an action is dispatched its dispached to all reducers
+  <strong>reducer state should be immutable, i:e we should not update the existing state, but return new state.
+Otherwise sometimes redux may think state is same, since its a object, and may not update the props when we pass state from mapStateToProps in connect function.
+Result of which will be that our component will not be updated.</strong>

 #### Redux in React
 - in React we use Provider funtion to pass the store the react components, so store is availabe to all the components.